KeisakuHiga/cherrys-bake-shop/README.md

 #About
-Cherry's Bakeshop and Cafe's (CBC) application allows users to view cake and filipino food options and send their customized requirements by filling a quote form.
-This is a MERN stack group project utilizing: MongoDb, ExpressJS, ReactJS and NodeJS.
+Cherry's Bakeshop and Cafe's(CBC) application allows users to view cake and filipino food options and send their customized requirements by filling a quote form.
+This is a MERN stack group project utilizing: MongoDb(Mongoose ODM) Express, ReactJS and NodeJS.

+## Website demo (gif)

 ## Deployment